 About the Project

-The Bloomfield Information Project is a public service journalism lab dedicated to making our community more informed, engaged, and resilient.
+The Bloomfield Information Project is a community news service dedicated to making our community more informed, engaged, and resilient.
+We launched in March of 2020 in response to Bloomfield’s acute need for news and information at the start of the pandemic.

 The Project is an initiative of the Community Info Coop, a Bloomfield-based nonprofit run by Simon Galperin, the coordinator of the Bloomfield Information Project.